All Out!!: Manga

-Volume list
+Volumes

 Anime

-An anime television series adaptation aired from October 7 2016 to March 31, 2017.
+An anime television series adaptation aired from October 7, 2016, to March 31, 2017.
 The series is produced by Madhouse and TMS Entertainment, with Telecom Animation Film assisting with the production.
 The anime is directed by Kenichi Shimizu, and written by Masahiro Yokotani and Shingo Irie, with character designs by Masanori Shino and music by Yasuharu Takanashi.
 Toshiyuki Koudate and Masaki Hayashi are producing the series.
-The series is also available on Italian VVVVID, undubbed and subtitled.
+Crunchyroll streamed the series with an English dub.

-Episode list
+Episodes

 Other media

 A drama CD adaptation was bundled with the limited edition of the eighth volume and the reprint of the first volume of the manga, released on February 23, 2016.

 Stage plays

 A stage play adaptation of All Out!! was announced on December 22, 2016, with Shatner Nishida as director and scriptwriter.
 The stage play ran from May 2017 at Zepp Blue Theater Roppongi Tokyo.
 The casts include Motohisa Harashima, Yu Imari, Daichi Saeki, and Masaya Matsukaze.